Rakhyvel/Orng_old/documentation.md

 a = b // Ok!
 ```
 ## Structs
 Structs are collections of definitions, similar to modules.
-Unlike modules, they can have instances created.
+Unlike modules, they can have multiple instances created.

 ```
 position: (x:Real, y:Real)